l4wio/CTF-challenges-by-me/lixi_2018/README.md

 Trick to run weird command or abusing PHP syntax.

 # Solution
-This challenge came by when I was solving a PHP sandbox challenge which has limited characters/blacklist functions/...
+This challenge came by when I was solving a PHP sandbox challenge which has limited characters/blacklist functions/...I believe my solution was unintended, so wanna introduce to you guys.

 I left backstick, to see amazing tricks from you guys.